-In the early days of packet switching, most applications were concerned with the movement of data: accessing remote computing resources, transferring files, sending email, etc. However, at least as early as 1981, experiments were under way to carry real-time traffic, such as digitized voice samples, over packet networks.
-We call an application "real-time" when it has strong requirements for the timely delivery of information.
-Voice over IP (VoIP) is a classic example of a real-time application because you can't easily carry on a conversation with someone if it takes more than a fraction of a second to get a response.
+In the early days of packet switching, most applications were concerned with transfering files, although as early as 1981, experiments were under way to carry real-time traffic, such as digitized voice samples.
+We call an application “real-time” when it has strong requirements for the timely delivery of information.
+Voice over IP (VoIP) is a classic example of a real-time application because you can’t easily carry on a conversation with someone if it takes more than a fraction of a second to get a response.
 As we will see shortly, real-time applications place some specific demands on the transport protocol that are not well met by the protocols discussed so far in this chapter.

 Streaming applications typically deliver audio or video streams from a server to a client and are typified by such commercial products as Spotify.
 Streaming video, typified by YouTube and Netflix, has become one of the dominant forms of traffic on the Internet.
 Because streaming applications lack human-to-human interaction, they place somewhat less stringent real-time requirements on the underlying protocols.
 Timeliness is still important, however—for example, you want a video to start playing soon after pushing “play,” and once it starts to play, late packets will either cause it to stall or create some sort of visual degradation.
 So, while streaming applications are not strictly real time, they still have enough in common with interactive multimedia applications to warrant consideration of a common protocol for both types of application.

 It should by now be apparent that designers of a transport protocol for real-time and multimedia applications face a real challenge in defining the requirements broadly enough to meet the needs of very different applications.
 They must also pay attention to the interactions among different applications, such as the synchronization of audio and video streams.
-We will see below how these concerns affected the design of the primary real-time transport protocol in use today, RTP.
+We will see below how these concerns affected the design of the primary real-time transport protocol in use today: Real-time Transport Protocol (RTP).

 Much of RTP actually derives from protocol functionality that was

 originally embedded in the application itself.
-When the
+Two of the first such

-figured out which features were needed to handle the real-time nature of
+which features were needed to handle the real-time nature of the

 useful to many other applications and defined a protocol with those